Community First Credit Union reports record 2020 income despite pandemic

 Community First Credit Union reports record income, assets for 2020

-Community First Credit Union reported on Wednesday it generated record income of $579,230 in 2020 and assets of $651 million despite pandemic challenges.
+Community First Credit Union reported on Wednesday it generated record earnings of $5.8 million in 2020 and assets of $651 million despite pandemic challenges.

 The Santa Rosa-based credit union said it also reported record gains in deposits and new loans.
 It is one of the leading providers of automobile loans in the region.

-Note: Editor’s note: An earlier version of this story contained the incorrect figure for Community First Credit Union’s record 2020 earnings.